 - Change the ‘group by’ view from ‘bucket’ to assigned to, progress, due date, or labels.

-Planner is part of the Office 365 ecosystem.
+Planner is part of the Microsoft 365 ecosystem.
 Each plan has an Outlook group, a specific OneNote, and a SharePoint team site; you can also add the plan to Microsoft Teams as a tab (more on this below).